 Targeted therapy for melanoma skin cancer

 As doctors have found some of the gene changes that make melanoma cells different from normal cells, they have begun to develop drugs that attack these changes.
-These targeted drugs work in a different way from standard chemotherapy drugs.
-Sometimes, they work when chemotherapy doesn’t.
+These targeted drugs work in a different way from standard chemo drugs.
+Sometimes, they work when chemo doesn’t.
 They can also have different side effects.

 About half of all melanomas have changes (mutations) in the BRAF gene.
-These changes cause the gene to make a protein that tells the melanoma cells to grow and divide quickly.
-Drugs that target this protein can be used in patients with advanced melanoma who have a this BRAF mutation.
+These changes cause the gene to make more of the BRAF protein, which tells the melanoma cells to grow and divide quickly.
+Drugs that target this and related proteins can be used in patients with advanced melanoma who have a BRAF mutation.
 These drugs are not likely to work in patients whose melanomas have a normal BRAF gene.

 For instance, the drugs vemurafenib (Zelboraf) and dabrafenib (Tafinlar) attack the BRAF protein directly.
 They are taken as pills.
-The most common side effects are joint pain, fatigue, hair loss, rash, itching, sensitivity to the sun, and nausea.
-Less common but serious side effects can occur, such as heart rhythm problems, liver problems, severe allergic reactions, and severe skin or eye problems.
-Some people treated with vemurafenib get new skin cancers called squamous cell carcinomas, which are usually not serious.
+The most common side effects are joint pain, fatigue, hair loss, and rash.
+Less common but more serious side effects can also occur.
+Some people treated with these drugs get new skin cancers called squamous cell carcinomas, which can be treated by removing them.